 If you do, great.
 If you don’t, don’t worry about it!

-If your muscles are cut during a c-section, here are a couple of exercises you can do shortly after delivery to help you regain strength in the core.
+Here are two great exercises you can do shortly after delivery to help you regain strength in the core:

 This is a very simple exercise that you can do while lying down.
 All you have to do is bend your knees up and concentrate on bringing your belly button down towards the floor.

-This will naturally shift your pelvis back and activate your deep core muscles.
+This will naturally shift your pelvis posteriorly and activate your deep core muscles.
 Hold this position for a 3-count and release.

 If this exercise causes pain or discomfort – do not do it!